Add accessible content and links to a SharePoint Online site

 Screenshot of the SharePoint Online ribbon.
 Use the Design tab to select check boxes for header row, footer row, first column, and last column in a table plus select from table styles and indicate if the table uses grid lines.

-The Design tab is only visible when your cursor is in a designable element, such as a table.
+Note: The Design tab is only visible when your cursor is in a designable element, such as a table.

-5. Select the Header Row check box.
+5. Select the Header Row checkbox.

-To make your table easier to read, use a colored-line style or show grid lines.
+Note: To make your table easier to read, use a colored-line style or show grid lines.
 These options are both available on the Design tab.

 6. When you finish, select Save.